 Student work experience of fifty (50) hours in an approved agency or site providing services for Deaf people approved by the instructor.
 The instructor will provide students approved sites and agencies for them to contact and find placement.
 Report to the instructor weekly or online as instructor determines.
-Prerequisites: ASL 201 AND ASL 205 both with a "B" or better.
+Prerequisites: ASL 201 AND ASL 205 both with a 'B' or higher.